 Stewing The Okra

 It's such a simple and rewarding process.
-We begin with cooking the okra for about an hour or until it is no longer slimy.
+We cook the okra for about an hour or until it is no longer slimy.

 A good idea is to make a batch of this Creole Seasoning Blend Recipe to use in place of the trinity and garlic.
 Make it ahead of time and store it in the refrigerator or freezer when needed.
 You only need about 4 cups of it in this gumbo recipe.